liyunze-coding/coworking-website/src/pages/tips.md

 ### Disable pre-roll advertisements

+It's annoying that when you want to check out a streamer you never watched before and you're greeted with an advertisement lasting 30 seconds long.

-After hitting affiliate, your streams will have advertisements.
-If you disable mid-roll ads, pre-roll ads will be given to your viewers when they hop on your stream.
+After being a Twitch affiliate, your streams will have advertisements.
+If you disable mid-roll ads, pre-roll ads will be given to your viewers when they hop on your stream at all times.

+However if you have mid-roll ads enabled, your viewers may only get pre-roll ads near when the mid-roll ads are about to happen.

 It is recommended to add Ads Manager to your OBS deck: